-Most of the events in this category are related to leaks or failures due to corrosion.
+The majority of the events under this category are related to leaks or failures due to corrosion.
 Many of these are associated with corroded piping, both inside the facilities and outside buried in earth.
 Two reactors experienced corrosion and leakage of pneumatic system transfer piping, which led to spillage of primary or pool water within the facilities.
 Two other reactors experienced leaks in the primary coolant systems, one due to corrosion of the main primary piping buried underground (suggesting an inadequate design) and the other due to corrosion of the entombed decay tank.
-The latter case is especially important from a design perspective because, while the decay tank is almost inaccessible for maintenance and inspection, the concrete enclosure allowed the ingress of rainwater.
-In addition, the vent pipe connection to the aluminium decay tank was of galvanized carbon steel piping and the vent pipe penetration out of the enclosure provided a primary (although not the only) pathway for the ingress of rainwater.
-In one of the events, the leak originated from buried steel piping of a non-safety grade secondary experiment cooling loop that was corroded while the piping was in use since the commissioning of the reactor about 60 years prior, without inspection.
-The secondary piping was replaced to fix the leak issue.
-In another event, during routine testing, a primary system butterfly valve could not be positioned.
-The cause was determined to be the corrosion of the valve body which made the axle of the valve stuck.
+The latter case is especially important from a design perspective as, while the decay tank is almost inaccessible for maintenance and inspection, the concrete enclosure allowed the ingress of rain water.
+In addition, the vent pipe penetration out of the enclosure provided a primary (although not the only) pathway for the ingress of rainwater.

-In a research reactor facility, a buried wastewater line provided for the transfer of both contaminated water to storage and uncontaminated wastewater to a sea outfall.
+In a research reactor facility, a buried waste water line provided for the transfer of both contaminated water to storage and uncontaminated waste water to a sea outfall.
 The alignment of the line for one or the other function allowed a quantity of contaminated water trapped in the line to be flushed out to sea with the uncontaminated water during that activity, which suggests an important oversight in the design of the systems.
-Added to this, the outfall line corroded and leaked, causing serious contamination of both the ground and groundwater in the area.
-Levels of dose rate up to 7 mSv/hr were measured in the ground, and local vegetation samples indicated 137Cs uptake.
+Added to this, the outfall line corroded and leaked, causing serious contamination of the ground and ground water in the area.
+Levels of radiation up to 7 mSv/hr were measured in the ground and local vegetation samples indicated 137Cs uptake.

-One facility reported uncoupling and dropping of a control rod during power operation due to the buildup of corrosion products between the armature and stator parts of the electromagnet coupling device.
-The nickel phosphate plating over the magnetic iron components showed signs of excessive degradation or wear, which was suggested to have originated from the excessive polishing of the components by maintenance staff over many years.
+One facility reported uncoupling and dropping of a control rod during power operation due to the build-up of corrosion products between the armature and stator parts of the electromagnet coupling device.
+The nickel-phosphate plating over the magnetic iron components showed signs of excessive degradation or wear, which was suggested to have originated from the excessive polishing of the components by maintenance staff over many years.
 This led to the exposure of the iron substrate to the environment and the development of corrosion.
 The event report did not establish why the operating environment for the electromagnets promoted corrosion, but confirmed that the affected components were cleaned, re-plated and placed back into service with an enhanced maintenance and testing programme.

-One research reactor facility reported the degradation of the ceramic tile liner of the pool structure, to the extent that a leak path was present which led to the contamination of groundwater.
-A maximum specific activity of 170 kBq/l was measured in the groundwater.
-The reactor was shut down for two years to replace the ceramic tile liner with a metal liner (type of metal not specified), to eliminate the leak.
+One research reactor facility reported the degradation of the ceramic tile liner of the pool structure, to the extent that a leak path was present which led to the contamination of ground water.
+A maximum of 170 kBq/l was measured in the ground water.
+The reactor was shut down for two years to replace the ceramic tile liner with a metal liner (type of metal not specified), in order to eliminate the leak.